Looking for the best lunches in Central? Find sushi, Chinese fusion, Thai, bagels, sandwiches, salads, burgers, wraps, and much more!

 Best lunches in Central that will leave you happy and satisfied

-If you’re on the hunt for wholesome wraps, bowls and burgers made with love, then you need to make a visit to Treehouse.eco.
-With a completely vegetarian and vegan menu, you can choose from one of their signature combos (we love the Banyan and the Sequoia) or design your own, filled with all your faves, like quinoa, tofu, eggplant, kale and more.
-Don’t miss the sweet potato fries and the selection of sweets and fresh juices too.
+If you’re on the hunt for wholesome wraps, bowls, and burgers made with love, then you need to make a visit to Treehouse.
+With a completely vegetarian and vegan menu, you can choose from one of their signature combos (we love the Banyan and the Sequoia) or design your own, filled with all your faves, like quinoa, tofu, eggplant, kale, and more.
+Don’t miss the sweet potato fries and the selection of sweets and fresh juices, too!

-A main plus unlimited salads and desserts from just $266?
+A main plus unlimited salads and desserts?
 Yes, you can satisfy your huge cravings at Spiga.
-Smoked salmon, parma ham, coffee tart, coconut cream… There are tons of appetisers and sweets that go well with the fat list of mains.
-We know it’s tempting to try everything at the buffet, but make sure to leave some space for their homemade pasta or delectable pizza!
+Smoked salmon, parma ham, coffee tart, coconut cream… There are tonnes of appetisers and sweets that go well with the fat list of mains.
+We know it’s tempting to try everything at the buffet, but make sure to leave some space for their homemade pasta or delectable pizza.

 Spiga, 3/F, LHT Tower, 31 Queen’s Road Central, Central, Hong Kong, p.
 2871 0055, 中環皇后大道中31號陸海通大廈3樓

 4. Club Rangoon